 Here are some ways to do just that:

-• Set up comprehensive mental health initiatives, taking a leaf out of biglaw behemoth Baker McKenzie’s book.
-You could even adopt Goodwin Proctor’s approach and pay for staff to go away on holiday.
+- Set up comprehensive mental health initiatives, taking a leaf from big law behemoth Baker McKenzie’s book.
+You could even adopt Goodwin Proctor’s approach and pay staff to go away on holiday.
+More UK law firms are also joining them with their schemes.

 2. Speak about mental health openly